Integrating Maneuverable Planning and Adaptive Control for Robot Cart-Pushing under Disturbances: Experiment

 For the experiments setup, we employ the FAST-LIO2 \cite{xu2022fast} algorithm for localization.
 We further employ the Generalized Iterative Closest Point (GICP) \cite{segal2009generalized} algorithm to match the received LiDAR point cloud and the established 3D map point cloud for initial pose calculation.
 We use the Octomap \cite{hornung2013octomap} algorithm to diminish the height of a 3D map to 2D cost map, and the corresponding cost map is yielded by expanding the obstacle pixels.
-Hybrid A* algorithm is utilized to generate sparse reference waypoints.
-We implemented three planning and control frameworks—NMPC+PD, WB-MPC+PD (corresponding to \cite{xiao2022robotic} and \cite{schulze2023trajectory}), and our proposed algorithm.
-As shown in the top-left of Fig. \ref{exp:track}, the global planner generates waypoints forming a sharp reference trajectory.
-The baseline frameworks exhibit poor tracking performance due to imprecise control and limited steering flexibility, failing to pass the narrow passage.
-In contrast, ours closely follows the sharp trajectory, demonstrating its superiority in complex environments.
+We adopt the Hybrid A* algorithm with the TT model as the global planner to generate collision-free paths, which are then sparsely sampled to form the reference trajectories (detailed deployment is provided in the \href{https://drive.google.com/file/d/1tkd3y1829YD6_nnqEF2RPGybxyoX_pTm/view}{supplementary material}).
+We implement three planning and control frameworks for comparison: NMPC+PD, WB-MPC+PD (corresponding to~\cite{xiao2022robotic} and~\cite{schulze2023trajectory}), and our proposed framework for local planning and control.
+The parameters of the planners and controllers are set as in previous experiments, and we incorporate CBF-based constraints in all the planners for collision avoidance.
+NMPC+PD and WB-MPC+PD solve the local planning optimization using an oversimplified model and a full-order model, respectively, and employ standard non-adaptive controllers (\textbf{PD} in Section \ref{exp:adaptive-control}) for dual-arm control.
+In contrast, our method leverages the proposed reduced-order model (LF model) and incorporates adaptive control to compensate for disturbances.
+In the long-distance navigation task, baseline methods (blue and purple) fail to execute the sharp turns and consequently collide with the environment.
+In contrast, our method (cyan) successfully performs 3 sharp turns and reaches the goal pose.
+In the narrow-space navigation task, only our method achieves whole-body coordination to sufficiently reduce the turning radius, enabling a full turnaround within the confined corridor.
+In the dynamic obstacle-avoidance task, obstacle point clouds are obtained from the LiDAR sensor and filtered based on their distance to the base link and height, yielding a clean obstacle point cloud.
+We then further select the 5 closest points, measured using the SDF distance defined in (\ref{sdf_capsule}), to construct the CBF constraints.
+In the experiments, $d_{\text{safe}}$ is set to 0.1m.
+The robot is commanded to track a long reference trajectory in a complex narrow space, while multiple pedestrians cross the trajectory to create dynamic obstructions.
+As shown in the demonstration video on the \href{https://sites.google.com/view/mpac-pushing/}{website}, the robot exhibits reactive collision avoidance behavior while tracking the reference trajectory in both simulation and real-world experiments.